x-zang/bioinformatics-format/README.md

 @@@D?BD?A>CBDCED;EFGF;@B3?::8))0)8?B>B@FGCFEEBC######################################################
 ```

 #### SRA

 It is not exactly a file format but frequently used.
-SRA stands for Short Read Archive, a NCBI database.
+SRA stands for Sequence Read Archive, a NCBI database.
 To retrieve .fastq from SRA, you need sratoolkit.

 ```
+# download & dump with SRR run accession
+prefetch SRR0000000
-fastq-dump
+fastq-dump --gzip --split-files SRR0000000
 ```